Best STEM Electronics Kits for Teens 2026: Arduino vs Raspberry Pi vs Elegoo — illustration

 3. Adafruit Circuit Playground Express - best zero-friction starter

 A single round board with 10 LEDs, accelerometer, light sensor, sound sensor, speaker, and capacitive touch pads built in.
 Programmable with block-based MakeCode (drag-and-drop) or CircuitPython.
-No breadboard, no jumper wires, no soldering.
-This is the kit for teens who'd bounce off the Arduino project book.

 4. Elegoo Arduino Mega Project Kit - best budget pick